UX Design Processes

 • UX writers make sure the UI says the right things in the right way to users.
 They’re in charge of microcopy—the text that features in menus, error messages, buttons and more.

 • UI designers (along with web developers) transform prototypes into the final products users will encounter.
-Typically coming from technical backgrounds, they leverage their expertise to maintain the live product after release.
+The people—who typically come from technical backgrounds—leverage their expertise to maintain the live product after release.

 A screenshot from a Spotify page.